Esterni/pyracing/docs/methods.md

 ### last_races_stats()
-Returns a list of [LastRacesStats objects](datapoints.md#lastracesstats) with each object representing a race for the driver's last 10 races; used in the membersite's [Career Profile](https://members.iracing.com/membersite/member/CareerStats.do) "Last 10 Races" table.
+Returns a list of [LastRacesStats objects](datapoints.md#lastracesstats) each representing a race for the driver's last 10 races; used in the membersite's [Career Profile](https://members.iracing.com/membersite/member/CareerStats.do) "Last 10 Races" table.

 | Args/Kwargs | Description                     |
 | :---------- | :------------------------------ |